 Bell Built Grants

-Applications must be submitted to IMBA by February 8, 2013.
+* Applications must be titled "Bell Built" and submitted ONLY to the IMBA office:

 Download the application (PDF format).

-Funding is available for one of each of the following trail projects:
+Funding is available for the following types of projects:

 - Pump Track/Bike Park: A feature-laden area, either in an urban area, at a ski resort or adjacent to a larger singletrack trail system that includes pump track/s, dirt jumps, slope-style lines, skills areas and/or wooden features.

 - Flow Trail: A diversity of challenging singletrack trails with various features including relatively high berms, rollers, jumps and wooden features, with alternate lines to encourage progression.
 More challenging than cross country singletrack, includes grade changes and technical sections of rocks, drops and root systems but not as challenging or steep as a gravity or downhill trail

 - DH/Gravity Trail: Effectively a downhill trail with a constant stream of larger-than-average features such as jumps, rollers and berms.
 One-hundred-percent optimized for mountain bikes.
 Features expert lines that also have high-intermediate level alternate lines to encourage rider progression.